Science Kits: K-5 Grade

 North Carolina State Standards

-• 3.E.1.1 Recognize that the earth is part of a system called the solar system that includes the sun (a star), planets, and many moons and the earth is the third planet from the sun in our solar system.
+• ESS.3.1.1 Use models to recognize that the Earth is part of a system called the solar system that includes the sun (a star), planets,

-• 3.E.1.2 Recognize that changes in the length and direction of an object’s shadow indicate the apparent changing position of the Sun during the day although the patterns of the stars in the sky, to include the Sun, stay the same.
+• ESS.3.1.2 Carry out investigations to recognize that changes in the length and direction of an object’s shadow indicate the apparent changing position of the sun during the day.

 Students observe each stage in the life cycle of a simple plant.
 Students plant seeds and watch the seedlings emerge.
 They thin and transplant seedlings.
 As they watch plants grow, students learn that plants need nutrients from the soil, as well as water and light, to thrive.
 To explore the interdependence of living things, students pollinate the flowers with dried honeybees.
 Finally, they harvest mature seeds and determine seed yields.